 It is understood that Federer was bestowed with these powers once he had completed a set of trials, although what exactly these entailed, we do not know.
 What we can reasonably assume, however, is that he returned to the same mountainous region for his subsequent hiatus during the clay court season, in order to receive a top-up."

 The spokesperson hinted that Federer’s backhand – which analysts have judged to have improved by roughly 413% this year – may have been an additional gift from the monks, but tests are ongoing on that front.
 Rumours are also circulating that Venus Williams visited the same monastery in order to arrest her own decline, but the powers she was granted unfortunately ran out half-way through the women’s final on Saturday.
 This is yet to be confirmed.

-How the authorities might combat this remains to be seen, but at this rate, Federer will be in his early twenties next season – complete with ponytail – by which time it is believed he will decide to age normally again, making him favourite for the next 10 Wimbledon Championships.
+How the authorities might combat this remains to be seen, but at this rate, Federer will be in his early 20s next season – complete with ponytail – by which time it is believed he will decide to age normally again, making him favourite for the next ten Wimbledon Championships.